NikoSeanPascual/simple-portfolio-website/README.md

 # Simple Portfolio Website
-It's very simple and the buttons doesn't really do anything, you're free to change the style of the website by changing the values at javascript, also keep in midn that I needed help from a video to make this, because it's my first week trying to learn Javascript, HTML and CSS at the same time as I want to try out other stuff other than Python(I am not abandoning Python though)
+It's very simple and the buttons doesn't really do anything, you're free to change the style of the website by changing the values at javascript, also keep in mind that I needed help from a video from FreeCodeCamp.org and this is the video to that(https://www.youtube.com/watch?v=LzMnsfqjzkA&t=8763s) to make this, because it's my first week trying to learn Javascript, HTML and CSS at the same time as I want to try out other stuff other than Python(I am not abandoning Python though)